4 minute read

 \[A=\pm \sqrt{R(\omega)^2 + I(\omega)^2} \quad \phi = \arctan\dfrac{I(\omega)}{R(\omega)}\]

 The generalization to the 2D domain it’s quite straightforward.
 Instead of having time signals, we have spatial signals with spatial frequencies and phases.
-Whatever holds for 1D domain, holds also for 2D domain, but it’s just more complex.
+Whatever holds for 1D domain, holds also for 2D domain, but it’s just more verbose (another integral kicks in), here is the 2D Fourier Transform

 Note that from now on I’ll refer to 2D grayscale images, but the very same argument can be applied to RGB images.